eldipa/xoz/docs/xoz-file-format-objects-spec.md

 Binary format is particularly sensible: a single bit flip may render the whole file unreadable.

-The author consideres that this must be resolved and taken into account before releasing the file format.
+The author considers that this must be resolved and taken into account before releasing the file format.

 # Previous work